 A post office was established in 1890 and called “Thompson’s” after the original owner, E.W.
 Thompson.
 Sometime later, ambitious Harry Ballard discovered a large vein of coal on land adjacent to his ranch about five miles north of Thompson’s.
 Keeping his discovery quiet, he soon bought the surrounding property and started coal operations on a small scale.
 However, Ballard sold his operation to Salt Lake City investors in 1911, and the coal mining town of Sego was born, bringing more prosperity to the area.

 In the meantime, commercial mining was progressing rapidly, bringing out numerous loads of high-grade coal.
-Though the coal was in high demand; the mine suffered financial difficulties from the start, due to lack of water and management issues.
+Though the coal was in high demand, the mine suffered financial difficulties from the start due to a lack of water and management issues.
 Railroad operations to the mine ceased in 1949, which placed further operational issues on the mine.
 However, the mine continued in Sego Canyon until 1955, when the railroad began to use diesel engines, replacing the coal-powered steam engines and reducing the need for the mine’s products.
 Sego then became a ghost town.
 Unfortunately, Thompson wasn’t far behind.

 Another blow was dealt to Thompson when I-70 was built through the area in the 1970s.
 Thompson had survived the mining decline, as it was situated on a main highway through the area — NV-128, and provided services to travelers passing through the region.